Office of Communications

 For emergency information check out the ACPS emergency communication protocols.

 You will automatically be signed up to receive eNewsletters from the school where your child is registered.
 If you are not an ACPS family and would like to receive a school newsletter, you can sign up to receive them.

 The Office of Communications is responsible for community engagement and outreach.
-If you would like to talk to someone regarding community engagement please email email@example.com or call the Community Outreach Specialist at 703-619-8003.
+If you would like to talk to someone regarding community engagement please email firstname.lastname@example.org or call 703-619-8003.

-If you wish to distribute fliers to one or more schools or post your flier on ACPS Express please follow the protocols set out by the Superintendent.
-All flyers need to be submitted electronically before they can be considered for distribution as a paper flyer in schools.
+If you wish to distribute fliers to one or more schools or post your flier on ACPS Express please follow the protocols set out by the superintendent.
+All fliers need to be submitted electronically before they can be considered for distribution as a paper flier in schools.

 The Office of Communications oversees K policies regarding the media, the distribution of information and visitors to schools.
 View a full list of K policies.